drew-hirsch/clinical_trials_citation_generator/README.md

 # ClinicalTrials.gov BibTeX and RIS Citation Generator

 This repository contains a **graphical tool** for batch citing clinical trial records from ClinicalTrials.gov using NCT numbers.
-The tool **fetches metadata via the ClinicalTrials.gov REST API** and outputs citations in **BibTeX** and **RIS** formats for easy import into citation managers.
+The tool **fetches metadata via the ClinicalTrials.gov REST API** and outputs citations in **BibTeX** and **RIS** formats for easy import into citation managers (i.e. Zotero).

 ## Features
 - **Uses the ClinicalTrials.gov REST API** to retrieve trial data